Dr. No (serial killer): Suspects

 In 1995, 28-year-old Sean Patrick Goble, a trucker from North Carolina, who had admitted to killing two prostitutes in Tennessee in April of that year, was among the suspects for the murder of a North Carolina woman in early 1995.
 As a trucker, Goble traveled to several dozen states across the country, where cases of disappearances and murders of prostitutes along interstate highways were recorded.
 Following his arrest, Goble was investigated for murders in at least 10 states.
 Nevertheless, he was cleared of suspicion of being the elusive "Dr. No", since, at the time of the first murder in 1981, he was still in high school, and in the mid-1980s, when the majority of the killings took place, he was serving in the Army and was stationed outside Ohio.

 In November 2005, on the basis of DNA profiling, authorities arrested 46-year-old Dellmus Colvin, a truck driver who killed five prostitutes in Toledo.
 Colvin later admitted to killing at least two others in New Jersey, but vehemently denied any involvement in the "Dr. No" murders during the 1980s.

-In early 2019, 49-year-old Samuel Legg was arrested in Arizona.
-Using DNA profiling, law enforcement agencies were able to prove his guilt in four murders in Ohio and Illinois, the first of which he committed at age 20 in 1989.
-His initial arrest was due to a match for an unsolved 1997 rape of a minor in Medina County, Ohio, where he was extradited to stand trial.
-In the fall of 1990, Legg was a suspect in the murder of his stepdaughter, 14-year-old Angela Hicks, in Elyria, but as there was not enough evidence, he was not charged.